powerful Edo era Kannon in dark fruit wood, hewn in modified itto-bori, or

 abstracted figure of Amitabha, of whom Kannon is an emanation.
 The right hand

-is lifted in the abaya mudra of no-fear, while the left holds the water bottle,
+is lifted in the abaya mudra of no-fear, while the left holds the vase of nectar,

 a symbol of the great compassion of Kannon.
 Including the undercut trailing scarves,